jedisct1/libsodium-doc/password_hashing/the_argon2i_function.md

 It aims at the highest memory filling rate and effective use of multiple computing units, while still providing defense against tradeoff attacks.

+It prevents ASICs implementations from having a significant advantage over software implementations.

 ## Example 1: key derivation

 ```c